Please get in touch with us contact usif you have any questions or comments or would like some encouragement.

 In the same interview, David discusses the body of Christ and how we all have a place in it, and it may not be in the pulpit.
 It may be in ushering.
 He talks about how your place in the body of Christ is essential because God put you there.
 David is an excellent example of what a Christian man should look like, and we can learn a lot from him through his faithfulness to Jesus.

 “The Bible pumps me up and balances me to play my best,” Durant said Beyond the Ultimate.
-“But it also tells me more about the Lord, how I can live for Him and what all He has done for me.”
+“But it also tells me more about the Lord, how I can live for Him, and what all He has done for me.”
 Durant grew up in a Christian home led by a single mom ut fell out of church attendance in middle and high school.
 Later, when he played the Thunder, he teamed up with teammate Kevin Ollie who encouraged him to attend chapel services and be unafraid to voice his faith.
 Durant now shares his faith regularly on and off the court.

 On Fire For Christ!

-Kevin Durant plays for the Oklahoma City Thunder, and not only is he their star player, but so on fire for Christ!
+Kevin Durant plays for the Oklahoma City Thunder, and not only is he their star player, but he is so on fire for Christ!
 In an interview, Kevin stated his faith in a real, transparent way.
 He said, “I’m not perfect at all by any means.
 I’ve got a long way to go to become closer to the Lord, but hopefully, I can stay on the path.
 I might take a few steps forward and take a couple of steps back and take some steps forward, but I want to get better.”

 Humility Comes Before Honor!